-A. Special Land Use Required.
+- A. Special Land Use Required.
 Mineral mining as defined in this Section 23.08 may be authorized by the Allendale Township Planning Commission upon the granting of a special land use by for such purpose, in accordance with the provisions of this section and the requirements of Article 20 of this Ordinance.
-Such Special Land Use may be permitted in all zoning districts.
+Such Special Land Use may be permitted in all zoning districts. - B. Purpose.

-B. Purpose.
 The purpose of the mineral mining special land use is to regulate the appropriate excavation and removal of mineral resources, but, to authorize such activity only if it can be accomplished without very serious consequences to other land uses in the vicinity and elsewhere in the Township.
 While the excavation and removal of mineral resources is a legitimate land use, it may involve activities which are incompatible with residential uses or other uses permitted by this Ordinance.

-The objective of these special land use provisions is to enable the Township to permit such mineral extraction and removal, where such activity can reasonable be permitted, but only upon such terms and conditions as will adequately protect residential and other land uses from very serious consequences and also assure that, once mineral material has been removed, the land shall be reclaimed and restored so as to be available for residential uses or other uses permitted by this Ordinance.
+The objective of these special land use provisions is to enable the Township to permit such mineral extraction and removal, where such activity can reasonable be permitted, but only upon such terms and conditions as will

-- C. Definitions.
-For the purposes of this Section, the following words, terms and phrases shall have the following meanings: - Mineral Mining or Mining The removal or processing of mineral material including peat, earth, gravel, sand, clay, top soil, stone or other soils or materials, including overburden.

-- Mining Site A site or property where mining or mineral mining occurs (whether dormant or active).
-A site or property may be two (2) or more abutting Lots when under common ownership.
-Ord.
-No. 2020-4 Updated 10-26-20 - D. Exempt activities.
+- adequately protect residential and other land uses from very serious consequences and also assure that, once mineral material has been removed, the land shall be reclaimed and restored so as to be available for residential uses or other uses permitted by this Ordinance. - C. Definitions.
+For the purposes of this Section, the following words, terms and phrases shall have the following meanings: - 1.
+Mineral Mining or Mining The excavation, removal and/or processing of mineral material including peat, earth, gravel, sand, clay, top soil, stone or other soils or materials, including overburden, or storage or transporting of such items on or from a mining site, or the reclamation of the site after removal or excavation of such items. - 2.
+Mining Site A site or property where mining or mineral mining occurs (whether dormant or active). - D. Exempt activities.
 For the purposes of this Ordinance, the following excavation activities are not included within the above definition of mineral mining or mining and are exempt from requirements of this Ordinance: - 1.
-Excavation approved and conducted or administered by a governmental body in conjunction with the installation or maintenance of publicly owned or publicly operated utilities, drainage facilities, roads, or other publicly owned or operated improvements, where the excavation is limited solely to the public utility or improvement. - 2.
-Excavation and removal of minerals which are necessary to prepare a site for the use authorized by a building permit, zoning permit, or other permit issued by Allendale Township.
-In order for such mineral mining activity to be exempt it shall be completed within one year of the date of commencing the mining activity for each phase of the proposed development, and shall not result in the excavated minerals being stored on site beyond the project completion date.
+Excavation approved and conducted or administered by a governmental body in conjunction with the installation or maintenance of publicly owned or publicly operated utilities, drainage facilities, roads, or other publicly owned or operated improvements, where the excavation

-3. Excavation and removal of minerals in conjunction with bonafide farming operations conducted in accordance with generally accepted agricultural management practices, including agricultural drainage work incidental to farming operations and irrigation or stock watering ponds.
-If 5,000 or more cubic yards of minerals are proposed to be removed from the mining site, unless the removal is for the purpose of an irrigation or stock watering pond, then the operation shall be considered to be a mineral mining activity and a special use permit shall be required to be obtained in accordance with the provisions of this Section 23.08.
+- is limited solely to the public utility or improvement. - which are necessary to prepare a site for the use authorized by a building permit or other permit issued by Allendale Township.
+In order for such mineral mining activity to be exempt it shall be completed within one year of the date of commencing the mining activity for each phase of the proposed development, and shall not result in the excavated minerals being stored on site beyond the project completion date. - 3.
+Excavation and removal of minerals in conjunction with bonafide farming operations conducted in accordance with generally accepted agricultural management practices, including agricultural drainage work incidental to farming operations and irrigation or stock watering ponds.
+If 5,000 or more cubic yards of minerals are proposed to be removed from the building site then the operation shall be considered to be a mineral mining activity and a special use permit shall be required to be obtained in accordance with the provisions of this Section 23.08.